-- 6.1 In reviewing applications for the Comprehensive and Professional Development Early Literacy Grant to recommend which applicants should receive grant funding and the duration and amount of each grant, the Department shall consider the following criteria: - 6.1 (A) The percentage of kindergarten and first-, second-, and third-grade students enrolled in the applying local education provider or group of local education providers who have Significant Reading Deficiencies; - The use or proposed use of Instructional programming which is aligned to the READ Act and is Evidence-Based or Scientifically-Based; - 6.1 (C) The quality of the professional development program(s) that the applicant(s) plan to implement for educators to assist students in kindergarten and first-, second-, and third-grade students to achieve reading competency;

-The plan the applicant has to sustain positive student gains over time:
+6.1 In reviewing applications for the Comprehensive and Professional Development - Early Literacy Grant to recommend which applicants should receive grant funding and the duration and amount of each grant, the Department shall consider the following criteria:

+- 63.01 (A) The percentage of kindergarten and first-, second-, and third-grade students enrolled in the applying Local eEducation pProvider or group of Local eEducation pProviders who have Significant Reading Deficiencies; - 63.01 (B) The quality of the use or proposed use of ilnstructional programming which that is aligned to the READ Act the applicant(s) plan to implement using the grantmoneys, including whether the program is an and is Evidence-Based or program and Scientifically-Based-program that is proven to be successful in other publicschools in the country; - 63.01 (C) The quality of the professional development program(s) that the applicant(s) plan to implement for educators to assist students in kindergarten and first, second, and third grade students to achieve reading competency; - 63.01 (D) The plan the applicant has to sustain positive student gains over time; - 63.01 (E) The cost of the instructional program that the applicant(s) plan to implement using the grant moneys; and - 63.01 (F) The rigor with which the applicant(s) intend(s) to monitor and evaluate the implementation of the proposed program.

-- 6.1 (D) The plan the applicant has to sustain positive student gains over time; - 6.1 (E) The cost of the instructional program that the applicant(s) plan to implement using the grant moneys; and - 6.1 (F) The rigor with which the applicant(s) intend(s) to monitor and evaluate the implementation of the proposed program. - In reviewing applications for the Early Literacy Sustainability Grant to recommend which applicants should receive grant funding, the duration, and the amount of each grant, the Department shall consider the following: - 6.2 (A) How and what local funds will be used to support literacy achievement over time: - The transition plan to ensure that new personnel and stakeholders are aligned to the grant efforts; - 6.2 (C) The professional development plan to build system capacity as consultant and CDE support transition out of the system; and - 6.2 (D) The quality of the written plan describing how support and continued professional growth will be offered through and beyond the sustainability fund year aligned to ongoing monitoring of student growth and progress.
+6.2 In reviewing applications for the Early Literacy Sustainability Grant to recommend which applicants should receive grant funding, the duration, and the amount of each grant, the Department shall consider the following:

+6.2 (A) How and what local funds will be used to support literacy achievement over time; 6.2(B) The transition plan to ensure that new personnel and stakeholders are aligned to the grant efforts; 6.2 (C) The professional development plan to build system capacity as consultant and CDE support transition out of the system; and 6.2(D) The quality of the written plan describing how support and continued professional growth will be offered through and beyond the sustainability fund year aligned to on-going monitoring of student growth and progress.